Objective

 $0.orig "$@" | tee --append $OUT

-This will write the full call and output of both commands to /tmp/7za.log and /tmp/unrar.log, respectively, while calling the correct executable with untouched arguments.
-Basically, it’s a drop-in wrapper, allowing you to see what’s going on under the hood.
-You can keep an eye on those files with watch -n 2 cat /tmp/7za.log /tmp/unrar.log.
+This will log the full call and output of both commands to /tmp/7za.log and /tmp/unrar.log, respectively, while calling the correct executables with their original arguments.
+Essentially, it acts as a drop-in wrapper, allowing you to observe the underlying processes.
+You can monitor these files using watch -n 2 cat /tmp/7za.log /tmp/unrar.log.

 Vulnerability